terra-money/classic-core/README.md

 **Step 3.
 Run Terra daemon**

-Now, you can start your private Terra network:
+Now you can start your private Terra network:

 ```bash
 terrad start
 ```

 Your `terrad` node should now be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.

-You've successfully set up your local Terra network!
+Congratulations, you've successfully set up your local Terra network!

 ## Production Environment

 **NOTE**: This guide only covers general settings for a production-level full node.
-You can find further details on considerations for operating a validator node in our [Validator Guide](https://docs.terra.money/validator/)
+You can find further details on considerations for operating a validator node by visiting the [Terra validator guide](https://docs.terra.money/How-to/Manage-a-Terra-validator/Overview.html)

-For the moment, this guide has only been tested against RPM-based Linux distributions.
+This guide has only been tested against RPM-based Linux distributions.

 ### Increase Maximum Open Files

-`terrad` can open more than 1024 files (which is default maximum) concurrently.
+`terrad` can't open more than 1024 files (the default maximum) concurrently.
-You will want to increase this limit.

-Modify `/etc/security/limits.conf` to raise the `nofile` capability.
+You can increase this limit by modifying `/etc/security/limits.conf` and raising the `nofile` capability.

 ```
 *                soft    nofile          65535